 - Stay hydrated: Bring plenty of water to stay hydrated in the tropical heat, especially if you plan to spend the whole day at the beach.
 To avoid adding to the plastic waste issue, bring a filtered water bottle.

-- Respect the temples: Uluwatu is known for its seaside temples, so dress modestly and follow local customs when visiting these sacred sites.
+- Respect the temples: Uluwatu is known for its seaside temples, so follow local customs when visiting these sacred sites.
 Also, watch out for the daily offerings often placed on the beach and warung entrances.

-- Be cautious of strong currents: The ocean in Uluwatu can have strong currents, so be careful when swimming.
+- Stay safe: The ocean in Uluwatu can have strong currents, so be careful when swimming.
 Even when it looks calm you can be swept away from shore.
+I have also encountered sea snakes at Padang Padang several times.

-- Keep valuables safe: Petty theft can happen, as in any tourist destination.
+- Keep valuables safe: Petty theft can happen, both by humans and monkeys.
 So always keep an eye on your belongings.
 When going swimming, I usually leave my stuff at one of the warungs and buy something from them before or after.
 I was almost robbed once on Selong Belanak in Lombok.

 - Water toys: If you’re planning to surf and don’t have your own board, you can easily rent one on the beach.
 Some of the beaches also rent our snorkeling gear and canoes.